 3. Secondary Lordosis

-This form arises as a consequence of other conditions, which may include spinal curvatures like kyphosis or scoliosis, or issues affecting the hip joints.
+This type of lordosis arises as a consequence of other conditions, which may include spinal curvatures like kyphosis or scoliosis, or issues affecting the hip joints.
 The spine’s alignment is disrupted due to these underlying conditions, leading to an exaggerated inward curvature.

 4. Congenital/Traumatic Lordosis